BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - Heroic Strike
 - Heroic Strength

-**ACTIVE/PASSIVE RULES**
+**SPECIAL RULES**

-- **Combat Synergy** `ACTIVE` - At the start of any phase, before the Declare Heroic Actions step, if Kili and Fili are within 1" of each other, then they can swap places and not have it count as Moving.
+- **Combat Synergy** `ACTIVE`

+At the start of any phase, before the Declare Heroic Actions step, if Kili and Fili are within 1" of each other, then they can swap places and not have it count as Moving.
 If they do this, then during the Fight phase of that turn they may re-roll a single D6 in the Duel roll.

 </div>